openstack/openstack-manuals/doc/common/glossary.rst

-      The project that provides a messaging service that affords a variety of distributed application patterns in an efficient, scalable and highly available manner, and to create and maintain associated Python libraries and documentation.
+      The project that provides a messaging service that affords a variety of distributed application patterns in an efficient, scalable, and highly available manner, and to create and maintain associated Python libraries and documentation.

    Meta-Data Server (MDS)